 TRIPOLI/UNITED NATIONS (Reuters) - The United Nations authorized military strikes to curb Libyan leader Muammar Gaddafi on Thursday, hours after he threatened to storm the rebel bastion of Benghazi overnight, showing "no mercy, no pity".

 "We will come.
 House by house, room by room," Gaddafi said in a radio address to the eastern city.

 Al Jazeera television showed thousands of people listening to the address in a central Benghazi square, then erupting in celebration after the U.N. vote, waving anti-Gaddafi tricolors and chanting defiance of the man who has ruled for four decades.

 Fireworks burst over the city and gunfire rang out.

 The U.N.
 Security Council, meeting in emergency session, passed a resolution endorsing a no-fly zone to halt government troops now around 100 km (60 miles) from Benghazi.
 It also authorized "all necessary measures" -- code for military action -- to protect civilians against Gaddafi's forces.

 But time was clearly running short for the city that has been the heart of Libya's month-old revolution.

 French diplomatic sources said military action could follow within hours, and could include France, Britain and possibly the United States and one or more Arab states; but a U.S. military official said no immediate U.S. action was expected.

-Gaddafi warned Benghazi that only those who lay down their arms before his advancing troops would be spared the vengeance awaiting 'rats and dogs'.
+Gaddafi warned Benghazi that only those who lay down their arms would be spared the vengeance awaiting 'rats and dogs'.